Ottoman Bank: First years of activity and convention of February 1875

-Also in 1864, the BIO opened a branch in Salonica, the main Ottoman port city where it was not already present, and in the Cypriot port city of Larnaca.
+Also in 1864, the BIO opened a branch in Salonica, the main Ottoman port city where it was not already present, and another one in the Cypriot port city of Larnaca.
 In November 1865, however, the shareholders rejected plans for more ambitious branch network expansion.
 In 1866, political developments in the newly formed United Principalities of Moldavia and Wallachia led the BIO to transform its two branches there, in Galaţi (est. 1856) and Bucharest (est. 1861) to a local subsidiary, the Bank of Romania, while their bad assets were retained by the BIO and eventually liquidated by 1872.
 In October 1867, the BIO opened a branch in Alexandria, its first in the Khedivate of Egypt.
 In 1868, a commercial branch was opened in Paris, first at 30, boulevard Haussmann; in 1870 it moved to the prestigious address of 7, rue Meyerbeer, facing the Palais Garnier, where it would remain for more than a century.

 In 1868, the Ottoman Bank faced its first serious competitor with the creation of Crédit Général Ottoman, a rival institution sponsored by France's Société Générale and several Galata bankers including the Tubini family but also Christakis Zografos and Stefanos Zafiropoulo, who had been the BIO's partners in the SGEO venture.
 The Crédit Général Ottoman was a major underwriter of Ottoman treasury bonds, but ceased to operate in 1899.
 Two other competitors were promoted soon afterwards by Austria-Hungary, namely the Austro-Ottoman Bank (Banque austro-ottomane, Austro-Ottomanische Bank) sponsored by the Anglo-Austrian Bank and Wiener Bankverein in 1871, and the Austro-Turkish Bank (Banque austro-turque, sometimes Société de crédit austro-turque) in 1872.
 Neither survived the financial turmoil of the 1870s; the Austro-Ottoman Bank was merged into the BIO in 1874.